JacoboLansac/audits/solo/origami-after-hats/low_lovStEth-liabilities-rounds-down.md

 The output of `latestPrice()` (*1 wsETH to ETH*) matches the oracle naming: `OrigamiWstEthToEthOracle`.
 So far, so good.

-However, in the `OrigamiLovTokenFlashAndBorrowManager` contract, which uses `OrigamiWstEthToEthOracle` for the calculation of the shares, the storage variable for this oracle is called `debtTokenToReserveTokenOracle`.
+However, in the `OrigamiLovTokenFlashAndBorrowManager` contract, which uses `OrigamiWstEthToEthOracle`, the storage variable for this oracle is called `debtTokenToReserveTokenOracle`.
 Note that in the context of `lovStEth`, the assets are:
 - `debtToken` = `WETH`
 - `reserveToken` = `wstETH`